 What you'll learn, and how you can apply it

-- Understand what serverless is, what its benefits and drawbacks are, and where it overlaps and separates from other cloud native and microservice techniques
+- Understand what serverless is, what its benefits and drawbacks are, and how to avoid common “gotchas”

-- Learn to architect, code, and operate serverless applications on AWS with Lambda functions coded in Java
+- Learn to architect, code, and operate full serverless microservices with AWS Lambda and Java

-- Familiarity using the terminal and command line environment on your laptop for performing engineering tasks
+- Familiarity using the terminal and command-line environment to perform engineering tasks

 Hardware and/or installation requirements:

-Serverless is best known for Functions-as-a-Service (FaaS) platforms like AWS Lambda.
-FaaS allows developers to concentrate on their code while the deployment platform takes care of operating systems, scaling, and request routing.
+Serverless is best known for function-as-a-service (FaaS) platforms like AWS Lambda.
+FaaS allows you to concentrate on your while the deployment platform takes care of operating systems, scaling, and request routing.
 However, FaaS is just one element of serverless—the bigger idea is how to embrace vendors and platforms to provide highly scalable and available components that allow a rapid development experience and costs that match actual usage.

 Serverless doesn’t replace microservices—microservices can be built using serverless ideas.
 But neither is it limited to a microservices mind-set.
-Further, serverless builds on all the good things we’ve learned about building cloud native applications—scaling, ephemeral systems, and being able to focus your operations concerns on continuous delivery, monitoring, and observability.
+Serverless builds on all the good things we’ve learned about building cloud native applications—scaling, ephemeral systems, and focusing your operations concerns on continuous delivery, monitoring, and observability.

-- Introduction to serverless: What is serverless, what does a serverless app look like, and serverless on AWS
+- Introduction to serverless: What serverless is, what a serverless app looks like, and serverless on AWS

 - Programming AWS Lambda functions: How to code and run Lambda

-- Operating AWS Lambda functions: Build, deploy, and security concerns
+- Operating AWS Lambda functions: Building, deploying, and security concerns

-- Building serverless applications: How to combine multiple services together to create highly scalable applications with as little work as possible
+- Building serverless applications: Combining multiple services to create highly scalable applications with as little work as possible

 - Logging, metrics, and tracing

-- Advanced topics: Error handling, state, and gotchas of serverless architecture
+- Advanced topics: Error handling, state, and serverless architecture “gotchas”

 - The future of serverless today: New patterns of architecture enabled by serverless thinking